open-resources/dash_curriculum/_sources/part4/chapter12.md

 - `y` - for classes that set both *-top and *-bottom
 - *`blank`* - for classes that set a margin or padding on all 4 sides of the element

 Finally, you would need to state the size of margin or padding that you would like to add. `size` can be one of `0`, `1`, `2`, `3`, `4`, `5` where `0` eliminates the margin or padding.
-Take a look at [mdbootstrap.com][13] for more options.

-Let's see an example where we add 2 units of margin around the highlighted text and it's parent Div.
+Let's see an example where we add 2 units of margin around the highlighted text and its parent Div.

 ````{dropdown} See Code
     :container: + shadow